arihanv/stock_chart/README.md

 # stock_chart
-Stock chart rendered using react and flask backend
+Dynamic stock chart rendered using react and flask backend.
+Enter a ticker into the text box to generate a stock chart.

 ![Stock Chart](https://github.com/arihanv/stock_chart/blob/main/Screen%20Shot%202022-02-18%20at%205.58.00%20PM.png)